-Ambassador Peter Ford for Veterans Today …London
+Ambassador Peter Ford for VT …London

 What if the US was opportunistically taking advantage of the Beirut explosion to create problems for Hizbollah and Iran?

 In the immediate aftermath of the explosion Trump quoted ‘some of our great generals’ as thinking it was ‘a bomb of some kind’ and described it as ‘a terrible attack’.
 Now what could possibly prompt the Pentagon and Trump to want the world to think that it was a bomb, which could only mean that Israel had mounted an attack?

 Well, how about a desire to create, as a minimum, confusion in a country which has defiantly failed to toe every US line, and more ambitiously, to put pressure on Hizbollah to react against Israel?
 That Pentagon sources later disavowed having any evidence of there being an attack proves nothing.

 We need to connect the dots.
 In the same week that Trump made this odd Hizbollah-baiting claim he was appointing as special envoy for Iran the veteran arch-neocon, arch-Israel supporter Elliott Abrams.
 This is a man notorious for his involvement in regime change operations in Latin America and the Middle East and for his hatred of Iran.
 What could be more calculated to signal an intention to raise the temperature over Iran in the lead up to a November election where Trump’s chances of winning diminish by the day?
 And what better way to stoke a crisis than to manipulate Hizbollah into making an unwise move against Israel?

 Hizbollah has for a long time vowed to retaliate against any Israeli attack on itself.
 While an Israeli attack on the port need not necessarily force Hizbollah to respond it would if the first triggering explosion was a Hizbollah arms store as some have speculated and not a stash of fireworks.